Peugeot Pars

-The Peugeot Pars (پژو پارس), also known as Peugeot Persia, is a passenger car produced by the Iranian carmaker Iran Khodro.
-After 10 years of manufacturing the Peugeot 405 in Iran, the company designed the Peugeot Persia as its facelift, with a front end similar to that of the Peugeot 406 (and the Peugeot 605).
+The Peugeot Pars (پژو پارس), previously known as Peugeot Persia and Peugeot Safir, is a passenger car produced by the Iranian carmaker Iran Khodro.
+After 10 years of manufacturing the Peugeot 405 in Iran, the Peugeot company designed the Peugeot Persia For Iran as its facelift, with a front end design similar to that of the Peugeot 406.
 The Peugeot Persia was soon renamed Peugeot Safir and eventually Peugeot Pars because of local copyright problems.
-The Peugeot Pars has been made in multiple variants.
-The 16V, ELX and LX models use more powerful PSA 16-valve engines and a few other improvements.

-Interior

-In 2014, Iran Khodro revamped the dashboard of the car.